An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

-The terms that appear in the denominators of the quantities in \cref{thm:minhCLT1}, such as $\sum_{l'} \pi_{l'} B_{ll'}$, can be interpreted as the average degree within community $l$, and the centering term $\frac{\bm{\nu}_{k*}}{\sqrt{ \sum_{l} n_l B_{lk}}}$ can be understood as the latent vector associated with community $k$, normalized by the square root of the expected degree within that community.
-Such a term arises when considering the normalized Laplacian, which normalizes to account for nodal degree heterogeneity.
-The scaling to obtain asymptotic normality in \cref{thm:minhCLT1} is $n\rho_n^{1/2}$, which demonstrates a similar ``shrinking to zero'' phenomenon as the unscaled eigenvectors of the empirical adjacency matrices.
+The denominator term $\sum_{l'} \pi_{l'} B_{ll'}$ in \cref{thm:minhCLT2} reflects the expected edge frequency for vertices in community $l$, and $\frac{\bm{\nu}_{k*}}{\sqrt{ \sum_{l} n_l B_{lk}}}$ represents a re-scaling of the latent vector associated with community $k$ that involves the (random) block sizes $\{n_{l}\}_{l=1}^{K}$, via accounting for nodal degree heterogeneity in the normalized Laplacian.
+The scaling to obtain asymptotic normality in \cref{thm:minhCLT2} is $n\rho_n^{1/2}$, demonstrating a similar shrinking-to-zero phenomenon as the unscaled eigenvectors of the adjacency matrices.

-In \cref{thm:minhCLT2}, the matrices $\mathbf{\Sigma}_{\mathcal{L}}(k)$ and $\mathbf{\Sigma}_{\mathcal{L},o(1)}(k)$ are more involved than the corresponding covariance matrices in \cref{thm:capeCLT} or \cref{thm:athreyaCLT}, though they are completely determined by community membership probabilities $\pi_k$, the matrix $B$, and the membership of the $i$-th vertex.
-Since the matrices $\mathbf{\Sigma}_{S}(k)$ and $\mathbf{\Sigma}_{\mathcal{L}}(k)$ are different, in \citet{tang_limit_2018} the authors consider model settings for which using the scaled eigenvectors of the Laplacian matrix is preferred to using the adjacency matrix for spectral clustering, on the basis of Chernoff information.
-This idea was further explored in \citet{cape_spectral_2019}.
+In \cref{thm:minhCLT2}, the covariance matrices $\mathbf{\Sigma}_{\mathcal{L}}(k)$ and $\mathbf{\Sigma}_{\mathcal{L},o(1)}(k)$ have more complicated expressions than those in \cref{thm:xieCLT} or \cref{thm:prdCLT}, though they are still fully determined by community membership probabilities $\pi_k$, the matrix $B$, and the membership of the $i$-th vertex.
+Given the differences between $\mathbf{\Sigma}_{S}(k)$ and $\mathbf{\Sigma}_{\mathcal{L}}(k)$, \citet{tang_limit_2018} considers model settings for which using the scaled eigenvectors of the Laplacian matrix is preferred to using the adjacency matrix for spectral clustering, on the basis of Chernoff information, an idea that was further explored in \citet{cape_spectral_2019}.